 Jet ski information

-The jet ski must display a unique identification number must be shown clearly on both sides of the craft with a minimum letter height of 100mm so it's clear and easy to read.
+The jet ski must display a unique identification number on both sides of the craft with a minimum letter height of 100mm so it's clear and easy to read.

-It’s important that you let us know, so we can change our records.
-If a jet ski is sold, the new owner needs to fill in the registration form to change the contact details.
+It’s important you let us know if you change address so we can update our records.
+If you sell your jet ski, the new owner needs to fill in the registration form to change the contact details.

 Areas designated for jet skiing